 - Languages Spoken: English

-- Education: MD, Wake Forest School of Medicine; PhD, University of North Carolina
+- Education: MD, Wake Forest University School of Medicine

 - Board Certifications: Internal Medicine; Medical Oncology

 Research is integral to our mission at Memorial Sloan Kettering, and clinical trials help us discover better forms of patient care and treatment.
 For you, this could mean access to a new therapy or therapy combination.
 Click to see a list of the trials I’m currently leading.

 Clinical Trials Co-Investigated by Sarat Chandarlapaty

 - A Phase I Study of AZD9496 in Women with Estrogen Receptor-Positive HER2-Negative Breast Cancer

 - A Phase I Study of GDC-0927 in Postmenopausal Women with Locally Advanced or Metastatic Estrogen Receptor-Positive Breast Cancer